datowq/guides/setting-up-a-vite-app.md

 Run `git init` in the `vite-project` folder.

-Create an initial commit with `git add` and `git commit -m "initial commit"`
+Create an initial commit with `git add .` and `git commit -m "initial commit"`

 Rename the branch to **main** with `git branch -M main`.